robertdj/IntervalWavelets.jl/README.md

 The ordinary Daubechies scaling functions are called *interior* scaling functions in *IntervalWavelets*.
 An interior scaling function is defined using a filter where we specify the number of vanishing moments and the phase.
+A second argument for `interior_filter` specifies the phase to be either minimum or symmlet (the default).

 Besides the filter we specify the resolution at which we wish to compute the scaling function:

 ````julia